icon-project/goloop/doc/icon_chainscore_api.md

 ### setBonderList

-Set allowed bonder list of P-Rep.
+Updates allowed bonder list of P-Rep.

 - Maximum number of allowed ICONist to bond is 10
 - This transaction overwrites the previous bonder list information